drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-All the elements assembled by the Parke-Davis group lead to  considering the following binding mode for the quinazoline series.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/parke-davis-model-quinazoline-analogs-19746a98'><i class='fa fa-play' aria-hidden='true'></i></button>All the elements assembled by the Parke-Davis group lead to  considering the following binding mode for the quinazoline series.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/egft_8_9_1_1.png){: loading=lazy }
 #### Specificity Observed in EGF-R Kinase Inhibition

-An additional element that supported this model was the specificity observed in EGF-R activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/specificity-observed-egf-r-kinase-inhibition-326a299d'><i class='fa fa-play' aria-hidden='true'></i></button>An additional element that supported this model was the specificity observed in EGF-R activities.
 This can be explained by favorable hydrophobic interactions with Cys-751 that exist only in the EGF-R enzyme.

 ![](https://media.drugdesign.org/course/structure-based-design-case-studies/egft_8_9_2_1.png){: loading=lazy }
 #### Anilino Towards the Sugar Pocket not Reasonable

-The "reverse" binding mode, with the anilino side chain pointing towards the sugar pocket, is a model that does not explain the observed selectivity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/anilino-towards-sugar-pocket-not-reasonable-70803901'><i class='fa fa-play' aria-hidden='true'></i></button>The "reverse" binding mode, with the anilino side chain pointing towards the sugar pocket, is a model that does not explain the observed selectivity.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.